drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 ## 🔍Methodology

 1. `Data Collection:` First and foremost is data collection.
 We will collect data such as price, item sold and profit about products from Shopee Supermarket.
-All of the data sales can be retrieved by using Shopee Open Platform or Shopee's API
+All of the data sales can be retrieved by using web scraping method.

 2. `Data Preparation:` This step includes **data cleaning** and **data transforming** process where all retrieved data will be cleaned in order to make sure there are no noisy and dirty data.
 Hence, the quality of the data increases which later will produce more complete, accurate and consistent result.
 Then, transform the format of the data if needed.